zaksabeast/PokemonRNGGuides/guides/oras/en/tid-rng.md

     - Seed and TSV can be blank
 - In the ID tab fill in your desired TID,SID or TSV.
 - 3DSRNGTOOL can search for multiple numbers in part or in full.
-	- Finding a specific TID/SID/TSV combintation will be very rare.
+	- Finding a specific TID/SID/TSV combination will be very rare.
 It is advise to only RNG for one or the other.

 ![](https://i.imgur.com/ZchDZmq.png)